Ylvauk/Graphs-git/README.md

 ![Graph with A, B, C, D, E nodes](https://ga-instruction.s3.amazonaws.com/assets/tech/computer-science/intro-data-structures/9-Diagram.png)

 Graphs are commonly used to represent networks.
-They are concerned with the multiple relationships between entities, like the friend connections in a network of users, or the possible routes between locations on a map.
+They are concerned with the multiple relationships between entities, like the friend connections in a network of users, or the possible routes between locations on a map, or routers and ethernet cables.

 Facebook has [used a graph data structure](https://m.facebook.com/nt/screen/?params=%7B%22note_id%22%3A10158791578747200%7D&path=%2Fnotes%2Fnote%2F&refsrc=deprecated&_rdr) to organize its data since 2013.
 Items like users, check-ins, and comments would be stored as objects, also called “nodes.”
 The relationship between those items — “liked by” or “friend of” — are represented as “edges” that connect the objects.
 A graph structure is the clearest and most efficient way for Facebook to store this data, return it to users, and make it accessible to developers.